SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 #### Generate forecasts based on the simulated data

-Run the attached **03 Train Model and Predict.ipynb** notebook which does the following:
+Run the attached **TrainModelandPredict.ipynb** notebook which does the following:

 1. Loads the data for building the Time Series model using the Nyoka microservice.
 2. Forecast the next day’s (i.e. Today) water consumption values along with the timestamps using the generated Time Series model by invoking the Zementis microservice.